Can You Use Nitrogen for Plasma Cutting? A Practical Guide

 stable nitrogen supply setup

 Start with a stable nitrogen supply and verified delivery capacity.
-Choose a reliable nitrogen supply—high-capacity bottles or a nitrogen generator—to maintain consistent flow through the cut.
+Choose a reliable nitrogen supply such as high-capacity bottles or a nitrogen generator to maintain consistent flow through the cut.

 Start with a stable nitrogen supply and verified delivery capacity for consistent, clean cutting performance.

-Fit a regulator rated for nitrogen service and set ideal settings near 100 psi under load; validate pressure at the torch while cutting.
+Fit a regulator rated for nitrogen service and set pressure near 100 psi under load.
+Validate pressure at the torch while cutting.
 Confirm adequate airflow (CFM) from the compressor or generator to sustain nozzle cooling and prevent thermal stress.

 Where applicable, meter in secondary gases such as clean, dry air or CO2 to improve cutting quality and reduce dross formation.
 Document maintenance and checks for hoses, fittings, and filters to eliminate leaks and flow restrictions.